'Significant Threat' of Severe Weather in the Midlands

-Columbia, SC (WLTX) - The Midlands should prepare for another outbreak of severe weather Wednesday, one that potentially could be worse than the one we had just the other day.
+Columbia, SC (WLTX) - The Midlands is at risk for an outbreak of severe weather today, as the ingredients are coming together for potentially dangerous conditions across the regions.

 A storm complex that's moving across the southern states is expected to interact with a warm front over.
 That interaction will trigger a series of storms cells, some of which could be very severe.